🦌Jataka tales·all ages

 A mango tree at the edge of the Ganges

-The Mahakapi had given his troop one rule and only one rule about the mango tree: *एकं फलं गङ्गायां न पतेत् — ekam phalam gangayam na patet — "not one fruit shall fall into the Ganges."*
+The Mahakapi had given his troop one rule and only one rule about the tree: ekam phalam gangayam na patet, not one fruit shall fall into the Ganges.

-But one season, a single mango grew on a branch the troop had not noticed — a branch hidden behind a tangle of creepers, hanging far out over the water.
+The eighty thousand obeyed.
+For years they harvested only fruits hanging over land.
+But one season, a single mango grew on a branch hidden behind a tangle of creepers, far out over the water.
 It ripened.
 It loosened.
 It fell.
-It struck the surface of the Ganges with a small clear sound.
-The river took it.

 The king of Banaras finds the fruit